Authentic Italian Bread Recipe like Cheesy Bread and Others

-An authentic Italian bread recipe will vary from region to region of Italy.
+When you learn how to make an authentic Italian bread recipe, you will find they will vary from region to region of Italy.
 No matter what region of Italy or for that matter what country you talk about, nothing is more inviting into a home that the wonderful aroma of fresh baking bread.
 From the time as a child, sweet breads were more like cake baking but I wanted to learn to make homemade yeast bread; like so many, I thought it would be just too complicated.

 As a young adult, when I did try, I found it to be very easy and so worth the effort.
 Now I have so many favorite bread recipes; it all depends what mood I am in.
-Certainly the crusty bread of Italy, the flat facaccia, bruschetta, garlic bread and even the sweet fruit and nut loaves are all among my favorites of authentic Italian bread recipes; most are good served with meals or as finger food.
+When I learned how to make an authentic Italian bread recipe, I found that the crusty bread of Italy became my favorite; the flat facaccia, bruschetta, garlic bread and even the sweet fruit and nut loaves.
+Most are good served with meals or as finger food.
 Honestly, I have never eaten homemade bread that I did not like!

 It is hard for me to say which is the truly authentic bread recipe of Northern Italy or any region; many of the recipes are so similar but go by different names.
 Although I think of panettone more as a fruit and nut cake instead of bread, it is said to be the favorite bread for holidays like Easter and Christmas.
 I generally also think of biscotti recipes as cookies but in Northern Italy it is considered bread or toast.
 The michetta bread is a white bread and baked in shapes like roses; it originated in the Lombardy region of Northern Italy.
 Ciabatta is a rustic Italian loaf of bread filled with little holes which trap the olive oil or whatever you decide to drizzle over it.
 I am going to guess that this last one, facaccia has to be the bread of choice in this region; mainly because I think it is so delicious and has to be my favorite.
 This bread can be baked with olives, tomatoes, garlic and spices, cheese and other ingredients.
 It is wonderful all by itself or with the meal or just soup.